 Become familiar with the legitimate ‘eco’ certifications and standards.
 There are many different certifications and standards out there and it can be difficult to distinguish legitimate environmental claims from misleading ones.
 The provincial government has a list of labels that are commonly used in North America and are associated with the kinds of products/goods that the Province buys.

-For more information about the connection between purchasing decisions and the environment, visit the Procurement and Environment page on the Government of BC website.
+For more information about the connection between purchasing decisions and the environment, visit the Environmental Claims and Greenwashing page on the Government of BC website.

 About Consumer Protection BC